3cpt/3cpt.github.io/index.md

 permalink: /
 ---

-I am a sorcerer, I can magically transform a bunch of letters in something that ~~could~~ work in your computer.
+I'm a so(u)rcerer, I can magically transform a bunch of letters in something that ~~could~~ work and you can use it.
-At the moment working for [Farfetch](https://farfetchcareers.com) as developer.
+At the moment working for [Farfetch](https://farfetchcareers.com) as a software developer and as an open-source community manager.

 [github](https://github.com/andxpto) ·
 [gmail](mailto:andrecorreiait@gmail.com) ·